eliascccc/local-rpa-orchestrator/README.md

 ---

 ## Overview

-This project follows a principle:
+The goal is a simple way to introduce RPA in a team.

-**automation logic belongs in Python — UI execution belongs in RPA tools.**
+It follows the principle: **automation logic belongs in Python — UI execution belongs in RPA tools.**

 It is designed as a smaller alternative to enterprise orchestrators, focusing on clarity, ease of modification, and running on a single machine.